 Tampa Bay Community to “Raturn to Afraka” to Spur West Tampa Re-Development

+The “Raturn to Afraka” fundraiser for the Urban Progress Alliance will be held on Saturday October 19th at 5PM at the Historic Fort Harrison in downtown Clearwater.
+Funds raised will assist with the economic improvement of West Tampa.

-/EIN News/ -- CLEARWATER, Fla., Oct.
-17, 2019 (GLOBE NEWSWIRE) -- On Saturday 19th October downtown Clearwater’s Fort Harrison will host Urban Progress Alliance for their first charity fundraiser.
+CLEARWATER, FLORIDA, US, October 17, 2019 /EINPresswire.com/ -- On Saturday 19th October downtown Clearwater’s Fort Harrison will host Urban Progress Alliance for their first charity fundraiser.
 The fundraiser will be held in the Crystal Ballroom and the reception starts at 5pm.
 Tickets are $20 each, with all of the funds going to Urban Progress Alliance.

 Urban Progress Alliance is a Community Development Corporation, which offers services in the areas of transitional housing, mortgage assistance, real estate consultation, and community service coordination in West Tampa, one of Tampa’s oldest neighborhoods.
 Urban Progress Alliance works with residents, investors, business owners, and affiliated organizations to create economic stability.